rainycow/heymax/README.md

 ### Data quality tests
 Data quality tests or expectations help us to discover data quality issues before they cause problems downstream.
 More complex tests can be found on `dbt_expectations`.

-### Unit tests
+### Unit Testing
-When classes are built in Python, use `pytest` or `unittest` to ensure that they work as expected.
+If custom Python classes are created, use `pytest` or `unittest` to write tests that validate their functionality and behaviour.

 ## Improving pipeline robustness
 In Airflow, there are also ways to gracefully handle failures before the pipeline is triggered or completed.
-For example, when you are downloading an object from S3, you can use the `S3KeySensor` to check for presence of the object before triggering the dag.
+For example, if you need to download an object from S3, you can use the `S3KeySensor` to check for presence of the object as the first task of the dag.

-You can also configure notifications using `Notifier` in Airflow to notify data owners on dag failure.
+You can also configure notifications (success/failure) using `Notifier` in Airflow to notify data owners on dag status.

 ## Scaling
 When we're operating in a distributed cloud environment, we also have to think about disaster recovery.
 This means introducing redundancy in our data storage by taking snapshots of our dwh and replicate it in a different availability zone.